diekhans/intronProspector/docs/intronProspector.md

 > Genome FASTA file, must be indexed by `samtools faidx`.
 Donor and acceptor dinuclotides are identified if provided.

 `-S, --skip-missing-targets`

+`-X category, --exclude=category`

+> Exclude reads or introns from this category.
+Current categories are:
+> *multi* - excluding multi-mapped reads.

+`--set-XS-strand-tag`

+> Set the XS:A tag to the strand if stand for a read can be determined from the
+> introns based on a count of recognized vs unrecognized splice sites.
+> If the strand can't be determined, the tags are not modified, possible leaving
+> an existing XS:A tag in place.
+Requires `--pass-through` and `--genome-fasta`.

+`--set-TS-strand-tag`

+> Set the TS:A tag in the same manner as `--set-XS-strand-tag`.

 > Skip getting splice junctions when target sequence is missing in genome FASTA rather than generate an error and stop.